Avokadoen/ecez/README.md

  * SharedState - data that is global to the world instance
  * Queries - the same queries described [below](#queries)
  * InvocationCount - how many times the system has been executed for the current dispatch
+ * Storage.StorageEditQueue - Any storage type has a StorageEditQueue which can be included as a system argument pointer allowing storage edits

  ##### Examples